-After you are added onto an IACUC protocol and complete both the MACU & OHS assessment, you will receive an IACUC clearance notification.
-Once you receive this notification, you are free to request access by emailing IACUCemail@example.com.
+After you complete both the MACU and OHS assessment, you will receive an IACUC clearance notification.
+Once you receive this notification, you will be added to the appropriate IACUC protocol and are free to request access by emailing IACUCemail@example.com.

 The animal health services group on each campus (DLAM, LAMS, and CBU) offers supplemental trainings on technical procedures.
 Please reach out to them directly for additional training.